Egorand/egorand.github.io/_posts/2021-07-24-hidden-perks-of-unit-tests.md

 {: refdef}

 And what's worse, there is no bulletproof way to ensure you don't forget to update the documentation when the code changes.
-On the contrary, unit tests _will_ break unless updated to reflect the changes in production code.
+On the other hand, unit tests _will_ break unless updated to reflect the changes in production code.

 [KotlinPoet][kotlinpoet] has a very extensive suite of unit and integration tests, which also serves